-The following are the material contracts, other than contracts entered into in the ordinary course of business, entered into by Artis in the most recently completed financial year of Artis or up to the date hereof, which are in force and effect on December 31, 2007:
+The following are the material contracts, other than contracts entered into in the ordinary course of business, entered into by Artis in the most recently completed financial year of Artis or up to the date hereof, which are in force and effect on December 31, 2009:

-- 1. the Declaration of Trust:
+- 1. the Declaration of Trust;

 - 2. the Asset Management Agreement;

 - 3. the Property Management Agreement;

 - 4. the Right of First Refusal Agreement;

 - 5. the Series A Trust Indenture:

 - 6. the Series B Trust Indenture;

 - 7. the Series C Trust Indenture;

-- 8. the Series D Debenture:
+- 8. the Series D Debenture;

+- 9. the Series E Trust Indenture;

-- 9. the Partnership Agreement;
+- 10. the Partnership Agreement;

-- 10. the Exchange Agreement;
+- 11. the Exchange Agreement;

-- the agreement dated June 9, 2006 between Artis and CIBC Mellon Trust Company with respect to the implementation and administration of the DRIP; and - 12. the loan agreement dated September 28, 2007 between Artis and Brookfield Bridge Lending Fund Inc. with respect to the acquisition line of credit described above under "Property Portfolio Acquisition Line of Credit"; and - 13. the right plan agreement dated May 16, 2008 between Artis and CIBC Mellon Trust Company with respect to the implementation of the Rights Plan.
+- 12. the agreement dated June 9, 2006 between Artis and CIBC Mellon Trust Company with respect to the implementation and administration of the DRIP; and

+- 13. the amended and restated loan agreement dated September 28, 2008 between Artis and Brookfield Bridge Lending Fund Inc. with respect to the acquisition line of credit described above under "Property Portfolio Acquisition Line of Credit"; and

+- 14. the rights plan agreement dated May 16, 2008 between Artis and CIBC Mellon Trust Company with respect to the implementation of the Rights Plan.